cristiano-nicolau/Syncal/README.md

-calendar syncing between people for ihc made with Vasco and Cristiano

 <h1 align="center"> Syncal (Sync Calendar)</h1> <br>

 The final project of the Human-Computer Interaction course consists of a high-fidelity prototype of a universal syncronized calendar system.